PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/uniswap-dashboard/index.md

 # Introduction

-## Pooler - UniswapV2 Data Market
+## Pooler - UniswapV2 and UniswapV3 Data Markets

 Pooler is a Uniswap-specific implementation within the Powerloom ecosystem, designed as a snapshotter.
 It functions by synchronizing with other snapshotter peers over a smart contract on the Powerloom Protocol testnet.
 This architecture, guided by state transitions, is both easily comprehensible and modifiable.
+The Powerloom Protocol supports snapshotting for both the V2 and V3 smart contracts for Uniswap.

 :::tip
 **Pooler in a Nutshell:**